 A breath of fresh air for the NZ music scene; Somebody Do Something delivers an eclectic palette of pop-funk-dance to make you groove, spanning nations and generations.

-Somebody Do Something debuted on the radio waves with their self-titled EP earlier this year.
+Somebody Do Something debuted on the radio waves with their self-titled EP June 2021.
 Four original tasty tracks selected to showcase the band’s experimentation with diverse genres as they have honed in on their sound.
 The EP displays the band’s pop-funk-dance palette, with some influence of reggae, rock and jazz in this diverse collection.
 The single MAKE BELIEVE was released in May shortly before the EP, which was launched with a Christchurch/Dunedin tour in June.
 The full EP was recorded and produced independently by Jacob Patchett.
+They have since released the single LIQUIFY February 2022, a taster for their debut album to come later this year.

 Somebody Do Something has been featured on Christchurch and Dunedin student radio, New York based Spotlight on the City podcast, and Radioscope: New Kiwi Alternatives playlists.

-The band has an East coast South Island tour to Nelson and Takaka planned for October 2021.
-This year they have completed their Dunedin EP release tour and their Wellington to Taranaki tour.
+During 2021 SDS journeyed to Dunedin for their EP tour as well as a tour from Wellington to Taranaki.
 In 2020 they performed at The Mix Festival, Circulation Festival and collaborated live with Yurt Party, Bad Llamas, Oriana Setz and other NZ bands.

 “This is the closest we will get to 21st Century sophisti-pop...this compact EP is an impressive debut from Somebody Do Something and shows plenty of glimpses of the sound they have been perfecting on stage...this EP represents an admirable take-off point for an exciting collective of musicians...an absolute banger of a song” - Sam Smith